pinterest/secor/DESIGN.md

 ## Objectives

-*Secor* is a service persisting [Kafka] logs to [Amazon S3].
+*Pinterest Secor* is a service persisting [Kafka] logs to [Amazon S3].
 Its design is motivated by the following needs:

 * **minimized chance of data loss and corruption:** this is by far the highest priority objective.
 Logs are the basis of billing and as such they cannot lie,